Azure/AzOps/docs/wiki/ResourceDeletion.md

 ![ResourceDeletion_Pipeline_logic](./Media/ResourceDeletion/ResourceDeletion_pipelineupdate.PNG)

-### How to Add AzOps Resource Deletion to existing AzOps - Pull and Validate pipelines (applicable to implementations created prior to AzOps release v1.6.0)
+### How to Add AzOps Resource Deletion to existing AzOps - Push and Validate pipelines (applicable to implementations created prior to AzOps release v1.6.0)

-1. Update the `AzOps - Pull` pipeline by copying content from the latest upstream [pull.yml](https://github.com/Azure/AzOps-Accelerator/blob/main/.pipelines/pull.yml) file into your existing file.
+1. Update the `AzOps - Push` pipeline by copying content from the latest upstream [push.yml](https://github.com/Azure/AzOps-Accelerator/blob/main/.pipelines/push.yml) file into your existing file.
 2. Update the `AzOps - Validate` pipeline by copying content from the latest upstream [validate.yml](https://github.com/Azure/AzOps-Accelerator/blob/main/.pipelines/validate.yml) file into your existing file.